 What is an NFT?

 Non-fungible tokens (NFTs) are an application of blockchain technology that makes each token totally unique, and therefore verifies its digital scarcity.
+An NFT represents a unique digital asset and proves ownership using a unique digital signature that cannot be forged.

 Fungible is an economic term that describes a good or commodity that is interchangeable with something else, irrespective of its value.
 For instance, the value of the U.S. dollar fluctuates, but the value of one dollar relative to another dollar remains the same.
 There is no need to make a distinction between one $20 bill and another $20 bill, because they have the same value, and are therefore interchangeable.
 The same is true with many cryptocurrencies because they are interchangeable with each other.